GerritCodeReview/homepage/releases/README.md

 * Made several improvements and additions to the documentation to help users find the information they need.

+* NoteDB is now the default for new installs.

 [Release notes for Gerrit 2.15](/releases/2.15.md)

 ## 2.14 {#2.14}